Learn how to support compliance through faster literature screening and management.

 Create Literature Articles

-For each article included in your review, you can create records to store details such as the article’s DOI, title, abstract, and the search terms used to find it.
-To support independent verdicts for literature articles with multiple products, when you create a Literature Article, Vault links to related Products and Product Families through Literature Article Product records.
+For each article included in your review, you can create a Literature Article to store details such as the article’s DOI, title, abstract, and the search terms used to find it.
+To support independent verdicts for literature articles with multiple products, when you create a Literature Article, Vault links it to related Products and Product Families through Literature Article Products.

 Note: When importing literature references in bulk from a third-party database, Vault creates Literature Article records and maps all fields from the imported RIS file to relevant sections on the article records.
 For more information and a detailed breakdown of this mapping, see Import Literature References from Database Files.